 French Photographer | Born: 1958

-His passion for people has encouraged him to take up portraiture as his preferred means of representing those with whom he would like to become close.
-He used this method with actress Catherine Deneuve as well as countless anonymous subjects from the slums of Cairo.
-He works with the same discretion he expects from others, without complaint, and hoping that all will go as planned.
-Patiently, he has constructed a unique portrait of his beloved Cairo to create, between the black and whites of exemplary classicism and the colours of a rare subtlety, an absolute alternative to all the cultural and touristic clichés that clutter our thoughts.
+His passion for people has naturally led him to develop portraiture as his preferred means of representing those whose true self he feels an urge to get closer to.
+Which he has, with actress Catherine Deneuve as well as with countless anonymous subjects from the slums of Cairo, working with the same discretion, waiting to get from his subjects what he is hoping they will offer him, without ever asking for it, simply hoping that it will happen.
+That is how he has patiently constructed a unique portrait of his beloved Cairo to create, with black and whites of exemplary classicism and colors of rare subtlety, the definite alternative to the heaps of cultural and touristic clichés which clutter our minds.